 Career Information for Graduates

 Upon completion of a reading specialist master's degree, students can become instructional coordinators or literacy teachers.
-According to the U.S. Bureau of Labor Statistics, the demand for literacy teachers from 2014-2024 was expected to grow at the average pace for all careers, about 7%.
+According to the U.S. Bureau of Labor Statistics, the demand for literacy teachers from 2018-2028 was expected to decline by 10%.

 Fully online programs are available for reading specialists that can be completed in one to two years.
 These graduate certificate and master's programs are for teachers already working in the field who want to expand their expertise to include literacy education.